avocado136/avocado136.github.io/_posts/2022-06-22-fouriertransform1.md

 } -->

 # Fourier Transform Overview
-In another post, [betterexplained](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/) starts explaining Fourier Transform through the scope of a refreshing smoothie.
-Particularly, say we have a smoothie, now the question is, are we able to identify how much milk, the amount of water, how much veggies in that smoothie?

-That problem statement is an excellent example of the motivation of Fourier Transform.
-The smoothie here is your signal $$x(t)$$ which consists of a bunch of frequency components (milk, water, veggies, .etc).
-Fourier Transform is an extremely powerful tool that helps us decompose signals in the time domain[^fnote1] into multiple frequency components from which we can analyze how each frequency contributes to the overall signal.
-Additionally, oftentimes there exists problems that are very difficult to solve in the time domain but become trivial in the frequency domain (or the other way around).
-That's why we need Fourier Transform as a tool to view the signals in different domains.
+Have you ever tried to identify the ingredients in a delicious smoothie?
+It can be tough to tell how much milk, water, or veggies are in there, right?
+Well, imagine that smoothie is actually a signal, and we need to break it down into its individual components.
+That's where the Fourier Transform comes in.
+It's a powerful tool that helps us decompose signals in the time domain into multiple frequency components.
+In other words, it can help us identify how each ingredient contributes to the overall taste of the smoothie.

+The Fourier Transform is not only useful for analyzing signals, but it's also helpful for solving difficult problems that might be impossible to solve in the time domain alone.
+By viewing signals in different domains, we can gain insights and solve problems that might have otherwise been out of reach.

+Mathematically, the Fourier Transform involves taking a signal in the time domain[^fnote1] and transforming it into the frequency domain.
+This transformation reveals the various frequencies present in the signal, allowing us to better understand and analyze it.
+The Fourier Transform is widely used in fields such as audio and image processing, communications, and medical imaging, to name just a few.

+By understanding the Fourier Transform, we can gain insights into the complex signals that surround us and use this knowledge to solve problems and create innovative solutions.

 Mathematically, Fourier Transform is defined as